M-A-A-R/VibeCad/README.md

 1st Place VCNest Hackathon 6/28/25
 This is a basic example for one shoting simple designs.
-It works with onShape and in order to use for free you need an academic email.
+It works with onShape and in order to use it for free you need an academic email.

 ## Example
 Prompt: 'Humanoid Robot'